 Did you know that the number of students who are in the military or veterans is on the rise?
 In 2008 there were less than one million military students in undergraduate colleges.
 As of 2012, this number is well over one million, 1,132,900 military students to be exact.
 This could be because there was an increase in education benefits awarded to military veterans during this time.
 Find out below the best schools for Economics majors and be sure to check out their G.I.
-Bill pages to see how much your benefits will cover!
+Bill® pages to see how much your benefits will cover!

 Continue on to see the full rankings of the best schools for veterans pursuing Economics degrees.
 These colleges and universities are selected both for their support offered to veterans, as well as quality outcomes for Economics graduates.
 Read the full methodology for more information.

-If you want the very best training available in Economics you simply can't do better than Georgetown University.
+Georgetown University is among your best bets if you're planning on studying Economics.
 Georgetown University offers graduate degrees in economics for those interested in an advanced degree.
 The surrounding area of a large city is wonderful for young people trying to find adequate choices for social networking, excitement, and discovery.

 It's hard to beat University of Southern California if you wish to study Economics.
 In addition to its bachelor's programs, University of Southern California offers graduate degrees in Economics.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.

 At least 59.0% of the educators at USC are full time, so they have lots of time to help their students.
 University of Southern California provides advanced degree programs for students who need to carry on after earning a bachelor's degree.
 See all of University of Southern California's rankings to learn more about the college.

 Duke University is one of the best schools in the country for Economics.
 In addition to its bachelor's programs, Duke University offers graduate degrees in Economics.
 The setting in a big urban center is wonderful for students seeking ample chances for networking, experience, and discovery.